Introduction

 Number formats for TEXT

-To display both text along with numbers, enclose the text in double quotes ("").
+To display text together with numbers, enclose the text in double quotes ("").
 You can use this approach to append or prepend text strings in a custom number format, as shown in the table below.

 Number formats for DATES

-Dates in Excel are just numbers, so you can use custom number formats to change the way they display.
+Dates in Excel are just numbers, so you can use custom number formats to change how they are displayed.
 Excel has many specific codes you can use to display components of a date in different ways.
 The screen below shows how Excel displays the date in D5, September 3, 2018, with a variety of custom number formats:

 Number formats for TIME